-The Company's complete listing of significant accounting policies are described in Note 2 to the Company's audited consolidated financial statements as of December 31, 2021 included in its annual report on Form 10-K filed with the Securities and Exchange Commission (or the "SEC").
+The Company's complete listing of significant accounting policies are described in Note 2 to the Company's audited consolidated financial statements as of December 31, 2022 included in its annual report on Form 10-K filed with the Securities and Exchange Commission (the "SEC").

-Principles of consolidation-The consolidated financial statements include the accounts of the Company and its wholly owned subsidiaries Aprea Therapeutics AB, which was incorporated in May 2009 and Aprea US, Inc., which was incorporated in June 2016.
+Principles of consolidation-The consolidated financial statements include the accounts of the Company and its wholly owned subsidiaries Aprea Therapeutics AB, which was incorporated in May 2009 and Aprea US, Inc., which was incorporated in June 2016 and ATR Merger Sub II LLC which was incorporated in May 2022.
 Management has concluded it has a single reporting segment for purposes of reporting financial condition and results of operations.
 All intercompany transactions and balances have been eliminated.

 Unaudited interim consolidated financial statements-The accompanying unaudited interim condensed consolidated financial statements have been prepared by the Company in accordance with U.S. GAAP for interim information and pursuant to the rules and regulations of the SEC for reporting on Form 10-Q. Accordingly, certain information and footnote disclosure normally included in financial statements prepared in accordance with U.S. GAAP have been condensed or omitted pursuant to such rules and regulations.
-These unaudited condensed interim financial statements should be read in conjunction with the audited financial statements and related notes included in the Company's annual report on Form 10-K for the year ended December 31, 2021 filed with the SEC.
+These unaudited condensed interim financial statements should be read in conjunction with the audited financial statements and related notes included in the Company's annual report on Form 10-K for the year ended December 31, 2022 filed with the SEC.

 The unaudited interim consolidated financial statements have been prepared on the same basis as the audited consolidated financial statements, and in management's opinion, include all adjustments, consisting of only normal recurring adjustments, necessary for the fair presentation of the financial information for the interim periods have been made.
-The results of operations for the three and nine months ended September 30, 2022 are not necessarily indicative of the results to be expected for the full fiscal year or any future period.
+The results of operations for the three and six months ended June 30, 2023 are not necessarily indicative of the results to be expected for the full fiscal year or any future period.